 Long-term sustainability is typically assessed based on changes in groundwater storage over a historical period on the order of 10 to 20 years that includes wet and dry periods.
-Figure 7-2 shows the annual change in groundwater storage from 1970 through WY 2021-2022 (gray columns).
+Figure 7-2 shows the annual change in groundwater storage from 1970 through WY 2022-2023 (gray columns).
 The starting year of 1970 was selected as it is three years before imported water replenishment commenced in the Indio Subbasin.
 The data used to prepare this figure are based on calendar year until WY 2016-2017, when data sources were compiled for the water year for the first Annual Report.
-WY 2021-2022 is the second year that the numerical model was used to simulate the change in storage.
-The model from the 2022 Alternative Plan was updated to reflect conditions through September 2022.
+WY 2022-2023 is the third year that the numerical model was used to simulate the change in storage.
+The model from the 2022 Alternative Plan was updated to reflect conditions through September 2023.
 Previous years relied on analytical solutions developed to estimate natural processes and long-term averages.

 Figure 7-2 also shows the annual inflows, outflows, groundwater production, and ten-year and twenty-year running-average change in groundwater storage.
 As shown on the chart, annual inflows to the Indio Subbasin (blue line) are highly variable with years of high inflows corresponding to wet years when SWP delivery volumes were greater.
 Higher inflows in the mid-1980s occurred when Metropolitan Water District (MWD) commenced large-scale advanced water deliveries to the Indio Subbasin.
 The chart shows that after an extended period of decline, the twenty-year running average change in storage showed a positive trend since 2009, and the ten-year running average has been positive since 2017.
+The twenty-year running average was positive for the first time in WY 2022-2023.

 Table 7-4.
-WY 2021-2022 Groundwater Balance in the Indio Subbasin
+WY 2022-2023 Groundwater Balance in the Indio Subbasin

-Groundwater Balance Component WY 2021-2022 Flows (AF)
+Groundwater Balance Component WY 2022-2023 Flows (AF)

 Inflows

-Infiltration of natural runoff 1 21,269
+Infiltration of natural runoff 1 97,617

-Subsurface inflows from adjacent basins 11,277
+Subsurface inflows from adjacent basins 11,243

-Return Flows (Agricultural, Golf Course, and Municipal 2) 156,814
+Return Flows (Agricultural, Golf Course, and Municipal 2) 146,567

-Wastewater percolation 4,893
+Wastewater percolation 5,697

-Groundwater replenishment 67,438
+Groundwater replenishment 180,710

-Total Inflow 261,691
+Total Inflow 441,833

 Outflows

-Subsurface outflow to adjacent basins5 0
+Subsurface outflow to adjacent basins 5 0

-Groundwater pumping 282,079
+Groundwater pumping 258,863

-Net drain flow to Salton Sea 3 46,973
+Net drain flow to Salton Sea 3 39,580

-Net Salton Sea subsurface flow 5 2,555
+Net Salton Sea subsurface flow5 1,972

-Evaporative losses 4 1,829
+Evaporative losses 4 7,100

-Evapotranspiration from the shallow aquifer 5 5,041
+Evapotranspiration from the shallow aquifer 5 4,961

-Total Outflow 338,477
+Total Outflow 312,476

-Change in Groundwater Storage -76,786
+Change in Groundwater Storage 129,357